gowerc/pschecker/README.md

 # PlayStation Stock Checker

-Small project to routinely scan main UK PlayStation Merchants.
-Sends alert text if it finds one in stock.
-Based on Python, Selenium, Twilio & GitHub Actions.
+Small project to routinely scan main UK PlayStation Merchants and send a text alert if it finds one in stock.

 Current retailers checked are:
 - John Lewis